Time-energy uncertainty relation from subcycle mode vacuum fluctuations of a quantum field

-We note that the right-hand-side of this relation is slightly less than the usual lower bound, $\hbar/2$, required by the Mandelstam--Tamm relation \cite{mandelstam1945uncertainty}.
-However, in the derivation of our relation \eqref{eq64 relation for subcycle Gaussian modes}, we have not defined $\Delta t$ with respect to the evolution of a self-adjoint observable, as in Eq. \eqref{eq6 mandelstam-tamm time def}; rather, we have defined it as the effective duration of the detector-field interaction.
-This definition of $\Delta t$ is a formalization of the typical heuristic interpretation of $\Delta t$ as the `lifetime' of a virtual excitation, \revv{and is therefore more compatible with the virtual particle interpretation than the Mandelstam-Tamm prescription}.
-As such, the apparent inconsistency between Eq. \eqref{eq64 relation for subcycle Gaussian modes} and the Mandelstam--Tamm relation is not a genuine violation of any known physical laws.
+\textit{Discussion}---We note that the right-hand side of the relation \eqref{eq22 time-energy uncertainty relation} is slightly less than the usual lower bound, $\hbar/2$, required by the Mandelstam--Tamm relation \cite{mandelstam1945uncertainty}.
+However, in the derivation of our relation \eqref{eq22 time-energy uncertainty relation}, we have not defined $\Delta t$ with respect to the evolution of a self-adjoint observable, as in Eq. \eqref{eq6 mandelstam-tamm time def}; rather, we have defined it as an effective duration of the detector-field interaction, which coincides with the temporal extension of the Gaussian envelope \eqref{eq7 Gaussian mode function}.
+This definition of $\Delta t$ is a formalisation of the typical heuristic interpretation of $\Delta t$ as the `lifetime' of a virtual excitation, and is therefore more compatible with our purposes than the Mandelstam--Tamm prescription.
+As such, this apparent inconsistency should not be considered a genuine violation.

-\rev{Furthermore, notice that Eq. \eqref{eq64 relation for subcycle Gaussian modes} is not an inequality, and can therefore not be interpreted as a lower bound on the time-energy uncertainty product of arbitrary quantum states, unlike the Mandelstam-Tamm relation \eqref{eq6 mandelstam-tamm time def}.
-Rather, the relation we have derived still exhibits the general spirit of the time-energy uncertainty principle as a relationship between conjugate variables, $\Delta E\Delta t\sim\hbar$, in the sense that short-lived excitations possess an energy uncertainty that is inversely proportional to their lifetime. \revv{This is also a feature of our relation that is more compatible with the heuristic interpretation of virtual particles in terms of the time-energy uncertainty principle.}}
+Furthermore, notice that Eq. \eqref{eq22 time-energy uncertainty relation} is not in the form of an inequality.
+Our relation, unlike that derived by Mandelstam and Tamm \cite{mandelstam1945uncertainty}, is not to be interpreted as a generic lower bound on the time-energy uncertainty product of arbitrary quantum states.
+Rather, the relation \eqref{eq22 time-energy uncertainty relation} still exhibits the essential features of the time-energy uncertainty principle as a relationship between conjugate variables, $\Delta E\Delta t\sim\hbar$, in the sense that short-lived excitations possess an energy uncertainty inversely proportional to their lifetime.
+The Mandelstam--Tamm relation, in contrast, does not possess such an interpretation in terms of the energy uncertainty of finite-time excitations of a quantum field.